BScAgric (Crop Production Systems)

 Soil and Water Management

-National Senior Certificate (NSC) with an achievement of at least 4 (50-59%) in designated university entrance subjects
+National Senior Certificate (NSC) or IEB certificate with average achievement of at least 60% (Life Orientation excluded).

 Furthermore, minimum grades in the following subjects are required:

-For the field of study BScAgric with Soil Science and either Agronomy, Chemistry, Horticulture, Viticulture or Plant Pathology as main subjects:
+For the field of study BScAgric with Soil Science and either Agronomy, Horticulture, or Grapevine Science as main subjects:

 4 (50%) for Afrikaans or English (Home Language or first additional language)